c0deb0y/windmill/READ_ME.txt

 RxTx (CloudHopper version)
 JGoodies Forms framework (1.3.0)
-JCalendar Java date chooser bean (1.3.3) by Kai Toedter JFreeChart (1.0.13) by by David Gilbert
+JCalendar Java date chooser bean (1.3.3) by Kai Toedter JFreeChart (1.0.13) by David Gilbert
 Log4j(1.2.16)

 My thanks to all who contributed to the code above.